jrsharp/pcd68/jonsharp.net/content_single.md

 well... it's like the web, but a little more spartan.

 [1] PCD-68 is a virtual retrocomputer of my design.
 You are reading this text inside a version of my pcd68 emulator compiled for the web.
+This program is a written in 68000 assembly and

 ## Who Am I?